Tell us a little bit about yourself

 What does a Typical Day look like for you?

-Any advice for the families worried about the financial burden of pursuing a graduate degree?
+Many families worry about the financial burden of pursuing a graduate degree.
+Any advice?

 There was a point in time that I stopped working.
 My husband says it wasn’t an issue, but I felt that taking care of a family of 6 was too much for him on his own.
 I went back to work part time and eventually found my way back to full time.
 To other families out there worried about the financial burden of returning to school I would say, find a way to make it happen.
 Prior to school I worked a salaried position, M-F from 8am-5pm.
 Going back to school meant 12hr shifts and weekends.
 But I did what I had to do because school is temporary.
 What I’m doing now will be better for myself and my family in the future.
 If I can sacrifice for 2yrs then we will be alright.